antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ## Source Generators and Ahead of Time (AOT) Compilation

-Another characteristic of Source Generators is that they can help remove major barriers to linker-based and AOT compilation optimizations.
+Another characteristic of Source Generators is that they can help remove major barriers to linker-based and AOT (ahead-of-time) compilation optimizations.
 Many frameworks and libraries make heavy use of reflection, such as `System.Text.Json`, `System.Text.RegularExpressions`, and frameworks like ASP.NET Core and WPF that discover types from user code at runtime.

 We've also identified that many of the top [NuGet packages](https://www.nuget.org/) people make heavy use of reflection to discover types at runtime.
 Incorporating these packages is essential for most .NET apps, so the "linkability" and ability for your code to make use of AOT compiler optimizations is greatly affected.
 We're looking forward to working with our wonderful OSS community to see how these packages could use source generators and improve the overall .NET ecosystem.